Southbank-Centre/SC-app/README.md

 @TODO

+### Tests

+We're using the [Protractor](http://angular.github.io/protractor/) testing framework.
+See [this README](https://github.com/Southbank-Centre/SC-app/blob/master/test/functional/README.md) for information about using it on this project.

+On their own, SC-app-* modules don't display any functionality on a browser out of the box.
+This means that functional tests can't be run against a module until it has been installed into an app.

+As such, a module's tests will only be run if you copy them into an app you are building. _**You should always copy a module's tests into your app.**_

+#### Adding a module's tests to your app

+For each SC-app-* module you have installed in your app, do the following:

+1. Create a new folder in the tests/functional directory and name it after the module, e.g. SC-app-festival.
+2. In GitHub, view the files for the version of the module you have installed.
+3. Copy the contents of the tests/functional directory into the folder that you created in your app in step 1.
+4. Edit the variables for the module's tests in the *-vars.js file, (e.g. festival-vars.js), adapting them to your app-specific configuration.
+5. View the test specs and remove and sections that don't apply to your app.
+For example, the festival module contains tests for the festival header, which is an optional feature of that module.
+6. [Run the tests locally](https://github.com/Southbank-Centre/SC-app/blob/master/test/functional/README.md) to check that they work properly.

 #### Releasing an app module

 When new versions of modules are released, modules that depend on them need to be updated so that they use the latest version.
 As a result, those dependant modules also need to be updated and released, as do their dependant modules, *ad infinitum*.